smith61/rls_proto/README.md

 # Language Server Protocol in Rust

-This crate implements Tokio codec support for the server side of the Language Server Protocol.
+This crate implements Tokio codec support for the Language Server Protocol.
 The crate only implements encoding and decoding of messages, and does not aim to ever implement IO and request handling as there are many correct ways to implement either part.